IS-ENES3/IS-ENES-Portal-Website/pages/coupling-workshops.md

 ---

-Coupling Technologies for Earth System Models Workshops

 This series of workshops brings together leading researchers and practitioners in the field of coupling infrastructure for Earth System Models.
 Topics include, among others: latest developments of coupling technologies, use of coupling technologies in Earth System Models, and performance of couplers and coupled applications.
-The series started in 2010 in Toulouse and since then a workshop is organised every 2 or 3 years, alternatively in Europe and in the USA.
+The series started in 2010 in Toulouse and since then a workshop is organised every 2 or 3 years, alternatively in Europe and in the USA, with support from IS-ENES projects.

 Number  | Name
 :------:|:-----: